martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 # Configuration

 Unfortunately we need to configure a few things before you can start automatic trading with this software.
-Most configuration is done in a YAML file at `~/.config/vigilant-crypto-snatch.yml`.
+Most configuration is done in a [YAML](https://yaml.org/) file at `~/.config/vigilant-crypto-snatch.yml`.
 Create this file and open it in a text editor.
-We will talk you through the neccessary steps to fill it.
+We will talk you through the neccessary steps and show snippets to put into.

 ## Historic price API